Arnav-Kushesh/notion-site-generator/README.md

 **Build a website from Notion with zero code, zero setup, zero stress & Zero learning curve**

-Notion Site Generator is a powerful **Notion-to-Website** engine that turns your Notion workspace into a high-performance, static website.
-Built with **Next.js**, **PandaCSS**, and the **Notion API**, it offers the simplicity of a CMS with the speed of a static site.
+Notion Site Generator is a powerful **Notion-to-Website** engine that turns your Notion notes into a high-performance, static website.
+Built with **Next.js**, **PandaCSS**, and the **Notion API**.

-**Why "Notion Site Generator"?** Because the technical knowledge required to use it is practically zero.
-Connect it to Netlify (or any static host), provide your Notion API key, and you have a live website — no coding, no frameworks to learn, no servers to manage.
+**Why use "Notion Site Generator"?** Connect it to Netlify (or any static host), provide your Notion API key, and you have a live website — no coding, no frameworks to learn, no servers to manage.

 ## Features